-Serve on committees and task forces as required.
-Provide constructive input for enhancements to services or revisions to policies and procedures.
-Serve as backup to other positions as necessary.
-Undertake special projects and perform other duties as assigned.
-Seek new knowledge and update skills to enhance performance in all areas of responsibility.
+Professional Development, Training and other Initiatives: Serves on committees and task forces.
+Participates in meetings and departmental planning.
+Provides constructive input for enhancements to services or revisions to policies and procedures.
+Serves as backup to other positions as necessary.
+Undertakes special projects and performs other duties as assigned.
+Seeks new knowledge and updates skills to enhance performance in all areas of responsibility

 High school diploma required.
 Bachelor’s degree or some college coursework, desirable; familiarity with the role of academic libraries meeting the information needs of students, faculty and staff; library or document delivery experience preferred; strong oral and written communication skills; must be computer literate; knowledge of Windows desktop, word processing, e-mail, and scanning software required.
 Ability to adjust to periods of increased workflow and varying responsibilities; flexible; ability to work as part of a team in a changing environment.
 Ability to handle heavy loads (lift 50 lbs. regularly; 80 lbs. on occasion.)